South Tangerang Banten, Indonesia Travel Guide

 Shawarma, Kebabs

-As Indonesia is a majority-Muslim country, most food served in local diners and restaurants remains Halal.
+As Indonesia is a majority-Muslim country, most food served in neighborhood diners and restaurants remains Halal.
 Look for Halal certification on packaged goods or restaurant signs.

 Kosher: Extremely limited.
 Consider self-catering or bringing packaged kosher items.

 Gluten-Free: Can remain challenging.
-Many sauces, especially soy sauce (kecap manis), include wheat.
+Many sauces, especially brown sauce made from fermented soybeans (kecap manis), include wheat.
 Rice appears naturally gluten-free.

 Allergens: State allergies clearly, e.g., "alergi kacang" (peanut allergy).
 Written notes in Indonesian remain helpful.

-Dedicated cooking classes specifically in South Tangerang appear less common than in traditional tourist information offices.
+Dedicated cooking classes specifically in South Tangerang appear not as common as in traditional tourist information offices.
 Some hotels might offer them.

 Areas like Gading Serpong and The Breeze BSD City stand known for their diverse and often innovative dining concepts, incorporating aesthetically pleasing cafes.